rbishop/zing/README.md

 - Is Zig's type system good enough that I can create constraints such that using a particular OpCode requires setting other fields?
 I'd like to be able to raise mis-use errors at comptime rather than runtime.
+- sys.zig module should only be used by this library.
+Remove any use of it from main.zig

 ## Experiments